AdoriZahard/hi3er/docs/index.md

 :----: | :----: | :----:
 Early | Veil of Tears | The Lonely Moon
 Mid | Fragile Friend | Out of Reach
-Late | Proof of Good and Evil | Out of Reach
+Late | Key to the Deep | Out of Reach

 Time | Support 1 | Support 2
 :----: | :----: | :----: